joelalgee/disaster_tweets/README.md

 # Disaster Tweet Classification

+Classifying tweets during a disaster, using ETL and ML pipelines and a Flask web app in Python

 ## Summary

 During disaster events, Twitter is increasingly used to communicate information from the ground and send requests for help.
 Many thousands of tweets can be sent within a short period of time, and getting the right information to the right organisations in a timely and efficient manner is a challenge.